Sherin-Jebamalar-M/My-Restaurant-App/README.md

 ## Installation
 1. Download the latest release from the [GitHub Releases](https://github.com/Sherin-Jebamalar-M/My-Restaurant-App/releases).
-2. Extract the ZIP file and open the `Mini-Restaurant.exe` file.
+2. Extract the ZIP file and open the `Time2Eat.exe` file.
 3. Enjoy your restaurant experience!

 ## Technologies Used